Abdelrahmanhassan1/airbnb-clone/README.md

 # Airbnb Clone

-A clone for the Airbnb website, built with Next.js, tailwindcss, and MongoDB.
+A full stack clone for the Airbnb website, built with Next.js, tailwindCSS, and MongoDB.

 ## Getting Started